liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 This will lead you to a form for requesting company registration.
 Not all fields are required, so you may omit any that are not applicable to your situation.

-Regarding 'Editable by registrar' field, it is best to enable it.
-This allows the Liberland company registrar to modify your company's information if your account becomes inaccessible or if you are legally found to have violated laws.

-It is important to note that **most registrars require this option to be selected** during company registration.

 Sign the transaction and your company request for registration is ready!

 The last step is to read the [Terms and Conditions](https://liberland.org/company-terms-and-conditions)